Mike Fiers: Detroit Tigers (2018)

-Oakland Athletics
+Oakland Athletics (2018–2021)

 On August 6, 2018, Fiers was traded to the Oakland Athletics for two players to be named later or cash considerations.
 Minor league pitcher Nolan Blackwood was later identified as one of the players.
 On August 14, Fiers earned his first win with the A's, surrendering two runs and striking out five over six innings against the Seattle Mariners.
 On September 19, minor league pitcher Logan Shore was traded to the Tigers to complete the trade for Fiers.

 For the season, between the two teams he was 12–8 with a 3.56 ERA.
 He had the lowest line drive percentage allowed (17.3%) of all major league pitchers.

 On November 30, 2018, the Athletics non-tendered Fiers and he became a free agent.
 He signed a two-year contract with the Athletics on December 24.

 On May 7, 2019, Fiers threw a no-hitter at Oakland-Alameda County Coliseum against the Cincinnati Reds, striking out six and walking two.
 It was the second no-hitter of his career, and the 300th in MLB history.
+Facing the Astros on September 9, 2019, Fiers allowed career-highs of both nine runs on five home runs in one-plus innings, as the Astros established a record by hitting six home runs within the first two innings of the game.
 Fiers finished 2019 with a record of 15–4 with an ERA of 3.90 in 33 starts.
 In 184 2/3 innings, he struck out 126.
 In 2020, he led the team in wins with 6.
+Curiously, despite pitching in the Wild Card Series, he was the only player on the roster to not pitch at any point of the ALDS against the Astros; the Astros dominated the Athletics in a four-game victory.

 On February 6, 2021, Fiers re-signed with the Athletics on a one-year, $3.5 million contract.
 Fiers began the 2021 season on the injured list (IL) and was activated towards the end of April, but after 2 starts he was placed back on the IL on May 9.
 On May 21, Fiers was transferred to the 60-day injured list with a sprained right elbow.